EdwardPerepelitsky/Budget_Nest/README.md

 # Budget_Nest
 Budgeting app built using Node.js, Typescript, NestJS, TypeORM, JWT, React.

+Both the backend and the frontend are served on a single NestJS server.

 To run, run the command "npm start" from the ./frontend directory.

 If running for the first time: